-Putting your body under extreme physical or emotional stress for long periods of time, including shock, child birth, and severe anxiety can cause hair loss.
+Putting your body under extreme physical or emotional stress for long periods of time, including shock, childbirth, and severe anxiety can cause hair loss.
 Once this stress subsides, the hair will return to normal and you’ll see results without any treatment required.

 three to six months after stopping treatment you should start to see regrowth.
 Be prepared that the hair you know and love may not grow back as it once was!
 Lots of people go from straight to curly, and vice versa.
-Some people even report their hair colour changing!
+Some people even report their hair color changing!
 So you may get an entirely new look after regrowth.
 Pretty neat!

 Some medications can cause hair loss, and it might show up as quickly as a few days, but sometimes takes up to a few months before it becomes apparent.
 This type of hair loss is almost always reversible if you quit the medication and find another alternative.

 Also called traction alopecia, hair loss occurs because there’s too much stress and pulling on the hair.
-It usually develops in patches, and is most common in black women who wear tight braids, weaves, and braided extensions.
+It usually develops in patches and is most common in black women who wear tight braids, weaves, and braided extensions.
 The effects of this can be reversed by simply wearing your hair more naturally or in looser styles.

 As with all forms of female hair loss, the sooner you catch it the better.
 It will be easier to remedy if you can identify the cause and start and necessary treatments or lifestyle adjustments to foster regrowth.
-If all else fails, female hair loss is nothing to be ashamed of, and can be hidden with shirt hairstyles, wigs, and trendy scarves.
+If all else fails, female hair loss is nothing to be ashamed of and can be hidden with shirt hairstyles, wigs, and trendy scarves.